Greenhouse Fall Tour: DIY & Vintage Inspired

 The Apothecary Cabinet

-The favorite DIY Project besides the Greenhouse itself, is the Apothecary Cabinet made from a 16 cube IKEA cabinet.
-You can only tell what it’s original origin was upon close inspection.
-You can see the before and after’s here.
+The favorite DIY Project, besides the Greenhouse itself, is the Apothecary Cabinet made from a 16-cube IKEA cabinet.
+You can only determine its original origin through close inspection.
+Here, you can see the apothecary cabinet before and after.

 I have loved filling the greenhouse with thrift store bargains such as this lovely amber vase.
 It’s one I actually walked away from originally.
 When I couldn’t get it off my mind, I went back without a lot of hope that it would still be there.
 Thankfully, it was not only there, but the price was reduced.